 Violations are shown in solid green (left image), as you zoom in this changes to the selected Violation Overlay Style (center image), as you zoom in further Violation Details are added.

-- Select Design » Board Layers & Colors (shortcut: L) and ensure that Show checkbox next to the DRC Error Markers option in the System Colors section is enabled (ticked) so that DRC error markers will be displayed.
+- Select » View Configuration (shortcut: L) and confirm that the DRC Error visibility option (System Colors section) is enabled, so that DRC error markers are displayed.

 - Confirm that the Online DRC (Design Rule Checking) system is enabled, the checkbox is in the PCB Editor - General page of the Preferences dialog.
 Keep the Preferences dialog open, and switch to the PCB Editor - DRC Violations Display page of the dialog.

 - The PCB Editor - DRC Violations Display page of the Preferences dialog is used to configure how violations are displayed in the workspace.
 There are 2 different methods available for displaying violations, each with their own strengths.

 - For the tutorial, right-click in the Display area of the PCB Editor - DRC Violations Display page of the Preferences dialog and select Show Violation Details - Used, then right-click again and select Show Violation Overlay - Used, as shown in the dialog image above.